-Gary was drawn to LOR and the Foundation’s listen-first approach to working in the Mountain West.
+Gary was drawn to LOR’s listen-first approach to working in the Mountain West.
 LOR starts from a position of deep local engagement that people expect in small communities.
 That approach and LOR’s commitment to authentic, community-driven work is a shared-vision that he’s excited to support.